rjeschmi/rjeschmi.github.com/index.md

 ---
-layout: default
+layout: page
 title: Home
-tagline: Supporting tagline
+tagline: This is the first page.
 section: Home
 ---

 <img class='inset right' src='/images/RobPort.jpg' title='Rob Schmidt' alt='Photo of Rob' width='120px' />

-Hi
-==

 I'm Robert Schmidt, a Linux Systems Administrator by day and distracted by night.
 My day job is with [Canadiana](http://canadiana.ca) where I dream up new ways to do things cheaper but not always simpler.